 Ensure your research aligns with the PCC Mission.

 The PCC develops and updates research priorities based on the expert input of our Scientific Advisory Board and stakeholders.
 These priorities reflect pervasive challenges in the anti-doping landscape and are a vital guide for funding decisions.
 It is imperative that applicants highlight how their proposed project contributes to enhanced knowledge within the context of these priorities.
 “If we can’t link the research a scientist is pursuing to a defined need within the anti-doping sphere, we are likely to reject that application,” says Michael Pearlmutter, PCC’s Executive Director.
-“The constantly evolving nature of [performance-enhancing drugs] necessitates research focused on drug detection, screening, excretion patterns, and cost effective approaches to testing.
-While we acknowledge that important research is conducted elsewhere, our mission is to fund projects advancing knowledge in those areas.”
+“The constantly evolving nature of

 The PCC research priorities are as follows: